ethhub-io/ethhub/docs/ethereum-basics/development/testing.md

+title: Ethereum Development Testing - EthHub

+description: Leveraging testing throughout the development process of decentralised applications but can lead to false positive results.

 # Testing

 Not only does Test-Driven Development make your codebase stellar, it's extremely useful when interacting with a new language with different semantics.
 And surprisingly, it's actually not so hard in Ethereum development to get started with it!